CelesY/Regression-Analysis-in-Py/README.md

     Because the returns for the risk-free asset are certain,Rf-E(Rf)=0: cov(Rf,Rm)=0

-Then we can get Tangency/Market Portfolio as well as CML,CAL, which I'll try to realize in later update.
+Then we can get Tangency/Market Portfolio as well as CML & CAL, which I'll try to realize in a later update.